netlore/OpenAKC/PLANNING.md

 **Blocking For 1.0 Release**

-* Code review, fix up input validation and more graceful error handling plus additional testing.
+* Code review, fix up input validation and more graceful error handling plus additional testing (initially for server & session).

-* Fix debug logging bug

 **Planned Post 1.0 Enhancements**

-* IN PROGRESS - Migrate server to systemd (/etc/systemd/system files in resources)
+* Post 1.0 code review/refactor of client code.

 * IN PROGRESS - Migrate functions (including data) into a libexec folder (eventually facilitate alternate data stores).

-* Refactor code to match coding standards as they are define
+* Refactor code to match coding standards as they are defined

 * Record users OpenAKC public key in their user record